Marquardt Village Watertown WI Review: Real Costs & Care Quality in 2026

 Local area amenities

-Four parks are nearby: Hunter Oaks, Deer Trail, Clark Park, and Fanni P. Lewis Park.
-The latter offers accessible boating and fishing for seniors with mobility limits.
-Eleven pharmacies are within a mile.
-UW Health Partners – Watertown Regional Medical Center is 0.49 miles away.
-Within four miles are 17 churches, multiple groceries, and restaurants.
+Location matters more than families expect, especially when a spouse is still driving in to visit.
+Four parks sit close by: Hunter Oaks, Deer Trail, Clark Park, and Fanni P. Lewis Park, the last of which offers accessible boating and fishing for seniors with mobility limits.
+Everyday errands are easy too, with eleven pharmacies within a mile and UW Health Partners, Watertown Regional Medical Center just 0.49 miles away.
+Within four miles you'll also find 17 churches, several grocery stores, and plenty of restaurants.

 Cost analysis & payment options